Fuel CompareCronometer vs MacroFactor11 min read

 • Steep learning curve acknowledged by developers

-What Is Cronometer?
+01What Is Cronometer?

 Cronometer is a nutrition tracking app built on the USDA National Nutrient Database and other verified institutional sources.
 It is the category leader in per-entry data accuracy and micronutrient depth.
-Every food entry has been verified against published nutritional research, and the app tracks over 80 micronutrients — including full amino acid profiles, individual B vitamins, trace minerals like selenium and manganese, omega fatty acid breakdowns, and vitamins from A through K.
+Every food entry has been verified against published nutritional research, and the app tracks over 80 micronutrients (up to 84) including full amino acid profiles, individual B vitamins, trace minerals like selenium and manganese, omega fatty acid breakdowns, and vitamins from A through K.

-What Is MacroFactor?
+02What Is MacroFactor?

 MacroFactor is a macro tracking and coaching app built by the team behind Stronger By Science, a respected resource in evidence-based fitness.
-Its defining feature is an adaptive expenditure model: the app tracks your logged food intake and body weight over time, calculates your actual total daily energy expenditure (TDEE) from those data points, and automatically adjusts your calorie and macro targets to keep you progressing toward your goal.
+Its defining feature is an adaptive expenditure model.
+The app tracks your logged food intake and body weight over time, calculates your actual total daily energy expenditure (TDEE) from those data points, and automatically adjusts your calorie and macro targets to keep you progressing toward your goal.

 This adaptive approach is genuinely differentiated.
 Most nutrition apps set a static target and never adjust it.
-MacroFactor's system continuously recalibrates — if your weight loss stalls, it adjusts your targets based on what the data says your body is actually doing, not what an equation predicted it would do.
+MacroFactor's system continuously recalibrates.
+If your weight loss stalls, it adjusts your targets based on what the data says your body is actually doing, not what an equation predicted it would do.
 The science behind this approach is well-documented and the implementation is thoughtful.

-Data Accuracy: Individual Entries
+03Data Accuracy: Individual Entries

 Winner: Cronometer